CGA1123/loadshedding-experiment-ruby/README.md

 environment variable to observe the behaviour of the application with and without load shedding.

+It expects a single argument, the name of the heroku application e.g.

+`scripts/load load-shedding-test-application`

 There is some more information about testing this in production in a [blog post](https://medium.com/carwow-product-engineering/shadow-requesting-for-great-good-92cde331363a).